-New leadership are not given chance in Congress, says Jyotiraditya Scindia after joining BJP
+New leadership is not given chance in Congress, says Jyotiraditya Scindia after joining BJP

 New Delhi, Mar 11: Former senior Congress leader Jyotiraditya Scindia on Wednesday joined the BJP in the presence of party president JP Nadda, pushing the 15-month-old Kamal Nath government to the brink of collapse.
 The ceremony took place at the BJP headquarters in Delhi where the former Congress leader Jyotiraditya Scindia was inducted into the saffron party.